Rose Winter Protection

 Some shrub roses, like the Knock Out, Explorer or Buck rose series, perform well without extra winter protection.
 But more tender roses, including hybrid tea and climbing types, do require protection.
 Let your site and the history of winter damage on your roses guide you.

-Mounding - Hill or mound soil, 10-12 inches deep, around the base of plants to protect any tender rose, such as hybrid teas, floribunda, and grandiflora roses, or plants that have suffered significant winter damage in the past.
+Mounding - Hill or mound soil, 10-12 inches deep, around the base of plants to protect any tender rose, this includes hybrid teas, floribunda, and grandiflora roses or plants that have suffered significant winter damage in the past.
 It’s particularly important that soil covers and protects the bud union on grafted plants.
 Take soil from another area of the garden, so you don’t damage your roses roots by digging around it.

 Add a staked ring of chicken wire around the mound and loosely pack it with leaves or straw for an extra measure of protection.